amalsaidi10/Churn-prediction/README.md

 One-Hot Encoding The following features are categorical, yet not ordinal (no ranking) but take on more than 2 values.
 For each value, a new variable is created with a binary integer indicating if the value occured in a data entry or not (1 or 0).

+Min-Max Scaling Values of numerical features are rescaled between a range of 0 and 1.
+Min-max scaler is the standard approach for scaling.
+For normally distributed features standard scaler could be used, which scales values around a mean of 0 and a standard deviation of 1.
+For simplicity we use min-max scaler for all numerical features.(eg "tenure" column)